FOODSHARE OUTREACH PROGRAM

 Every year FoodShare Outreach Specialists help thousands of people apply for benefits.
 The benefits they receive provide millions of meals right here in southwestern Wisconsin.

-Electronic Theatre Controls, Endres Manufacturing Company Foundation, Evjue Foundation, Charitable Arm of The Capital Times, The Colonel Robert H. Morse Foundation, John Deere Foundation, RobbinsKersten Direct, Tomah Memorial Hospital Foundation, and Walmart Foundation.
+Evjue Foundation, Charitable Arm of The Capital Times, Feedng America, The Colonel Robert H. Morse Foundation, John Deere Foundation, RKD Group, and Tomah Memorial Hospital Foundation.

-If you would like to sponsor the FoodShare Outreach Program, contact Lisa Gundlach at 608-216-7212.
+If you would like to sponsor the FoodShare Outreach Program, contact Tami Lee at 608-512-3971.